ml4jarchive/ml4j-quickstart/README.md

 There are many customisations possible with the configuration of the various ml4j components and defaults.

-This project autowires these components and factoris with default settings, so you can get starting working with the project with a single artifact import.
+This project autowires these components and factories with default settings, so you can get starting working with the project with a single artifact import.

 ## Quick Start ##